SmallJoker/OpenEdits/README.md

  * Any specified username is automatically converted to uppercase.
  * `GUESTxxx` usernames are treated as temporary.
      * Registration is nethier needed nor possible.
- * The account registration is rate limited by IP.
+ * The account registration is rate limited by IP address.

 **Hotkeys**